Derrick Hodge

 Derrick Hodge (born July 5, 1979) is an American record producer, musical director, bandleader, and bass guitarist.
 A two-time Grammy Award recipient, Hodge was named a Sundance Composer Fellow and received a Motif Award — one of world's highest honors for Child Advocacy.
-His bass performance Common's album Be has been recognized as one of top 20 basslines in hip-hop.
+His bass performance on Common's album Be has been recognized as one of top 20 basslines in hip-hop.

 As a performer, Hodge has founded and played in bands and groups as diverse and as influential as R+R=Now, the Robert Glasper Experiment and The Blue Note All Stars, as a producer he has collaborated with Quincy Jones, Don Was and Common, and as a Musical Director, he has worked with artists such as Yasiin Bey, Nas, and notably held the position with Maxwell from 2009 to 2019.

 Career

 Growing up just outside Philadelphia, Hodge’s talent was quickly recognized by members of the city's neo soul movement, and while still in college, he became the bass player and Musical Director for artists including Jill Scott, Maxwell, Floetry, James Posyer and Musiq Soulchild.
 Simultaneously he was forging a career in jazz circles with other musicians including Terence Blanchard, Donald Byrd, Mulgrew Miller and Bootsie Barnes.